 The “Best Books for Helicopter Pilots” list was created after extensive research.
-It includes the funny, the sad and the moving true stories, it also includes the educational, from “lessons learned” to coursework to pass that next checkride and they are all available on Amazon right now.
+It includes the funny, the sad and some very moving true stories.
+You’ll also find books dedicated to “lessons learned” as well as those that will help you pass that next checkride and they are all available on Amazon right now.
 We will continually update and review the list so if you have a book that you love and would like to see it included in our list, please let us know.

 by Fletcher McKenzie